 Documentary director Bryan Friedman is 26.
 Bill - Bryan's dad - hasn't been around since Bryan was a baby.
 Over the last two decades, the two have spent virtually no time together.

-Bill is a sportsman addict, he chased his dreams not only in Bodybulding but other sports as well, earning endorsements from major companies alike.
+Bill is a sports addict, he chased his dreams not only in Body-building but other sports as well, earning endorsements from major companies alike, even some more lucrative items (typically used postpartum) such as Abdominal wraps or binders to tighten your waist for a better look during competition.